Kai-46/GTAVisionExport/README.md

 For us, the really useful plugin is native/, I guess.
 Below, I'll briefly talk about how to compile it.

-* Install Visual Studio 2019 Community edition; during installation, make sure to check Desktop development with C++ in the Workloads page.
+* Install Visual Studio 2019 Community edition; during installation, make sure to check Desktop development with C++ and Windows 10 SDK in the Workloads page.

 * clone this repo